Islamic Republic of Iran Army Ground Forces: Pahlavi era

+The 16th Armoured Division of Qazvin was established in 1963, "operational by 1970" according to its Farsi Wikipedia article.

 Dramatic reforms brought in a host of western advisors and over the course of more than three decades the army was to become the world's fifth strongest by 1979.
 Throughout the 1970s the Imperial Iranian Ground Forces, as they were then known, underwent a rapid transformation and increase in strength.
 During this period, Iran established the "Imperial Iranian Army Aviation" (IIAA).
 It was mainly equipped with American aircraft types.

+However, the rapid, top-down modernization efforts could not overcome deep-seated political and structural issues, creating a force that was technologically advanced but fundamentally brittle.
+The pace of acquiring sophisticated weapons rapidly outstripped the capacity of the Iranian military to absorb and maintain the technology.
+The lack of adequately trained or trainable Iranian manpower, combined with competition for technical talent from the civilian sector, created a bottleneck for effective use and maintenance of the advanced systems.
+Thousands of US technicians and advisors were required to operate and maintain equipment.

+The Shah deliberately ensured the Army's loyalty was to the throne above all else, deliberately suppressing independent political tendencies.
+This resulted in the Army being primarily viewed and utilized as a tool for internal security against domestic opposition rather than a cohesive, externally focused conventional fighting force.

+Senior officers became "tightly-knit" around the Shah, discouraging initiative.
+This attitude spread to middle-ranking officers, and patronage and loyalty became more important than professional military competence.
+This resulted in structural weaknesses and a high degree of demoralization in the force by the late 1970s.

+Despite the high-cost, high-tech arsenal, observers questioned the Army's actual combat competence and effectiveness in its conventional role.
+The speed and size of the buildup masked underlying organizational and training issues.
+In addition, the huge arms purchases, while initially affordable due to oil revenues, placed a substantial strain on the national budget and contributed to economic instability and inflation in the late 1970s.

 In the early 1970s the Sultan of Oman was fighting the Dhofar Rebellion with British support.
 As a result of Sultan Qaboos's diplomatic initiatives, the Shah sent a brigade of troops numbering 1,200 and with its own helicopters to assist the Sultan's Armed Forces in 1973.
 The Iranian brigade first secured the Salalah-Thumrait road.
 In 1974, the Iranian contribution was expanded into the Imperial Iranian Task Force, numbering 4,000.
 They attempted to establish another interdiction line, codenamed the "Damavand Line", running from Manston, a few miles east of Sarfait, to the coast near the border with South Yemen (the PDRY).
 Heavy rebel opposition, which included artillery fire from within South Yemen, thwarted this aim for several months.
 Eventually, the town of Rahkyut, which the PFLO had long maintained as the capital of their liberated territory, fell to the Iranian task force.
 The IITF remained in Oman in December 1975, then at a strength of 3,000.